 High Court Enforcement Officer (HCEO)

-To be Certificated the person needs to be trained and gain a qualification, undergo continuous professional development (CPD), DBS checked, checked for CCJ, checked for insolvency, interviewed and authorised by a judge.
-This process is called Certification and has to be repeated every two years.
+To be Certificated the person needs to be trained and gain a qualification, undergo continuous professional development (CPD), DBS checked, checked for CCJ, checked for insolvency, interviewed, and authorised by a judge.
+This process is called Certification and must be repeated every two years.

 When enforcement is successful the cost to the claimant is free as the costs are collected from the debtor.

-If the debt is not collectable you will have to pay the compliance stage fee of £75 plus vat (£90), and the court transfer fee, currently £66.
+If the debt is not collectable you will have to pay the compliance stage fee (case file set up) of £75 plus vat (£90), and the court transfer fee, currently £66.

 The Debtor/ Defendant is charged fees laid down by the MOJ in The Taking Control of Goods (Fees) Regulations 2014 Table 2.